marilius12/taxes/pages/moderate-tax-countries.md

   - self-employed: 38.20% (employee: 22.10% + employer: 16.10%)
   - **capped** around EUR 28k based on avg salary in SI
 - **25%** flat tax on cap gains, divs, and rental income
-  - CGT is reduced depending on the holding period
+  - CGT can be reduced depending on the holding period

 ### Resources